itsbrunodev/party-game-sentences/README.md

 ## party-game-sentences

 Generate random party game sentences like trivia, would you rather, never have I ever and truth or dare.
-Every trivia sentence can be found at [uberspot/OpenTriviaQA](https://github.com/uberspot/OpenTriviaQA).
+Every trivia sentence can be found at <a href="https://github.com/uberspot/OpenTriviaQA" target="_blank">uberspot/OpenTriviaQA</a>.

 ### Installation